Arsenal transfer news: Gunners exploring move for Inter striker Lautaro Martinez

 A deal could therefore be possible, but Arsenal may have to move quickly before interest from elsewhere emerges.

-The report states that in are also admirers of the 23-year-old but would only make a move if Harry Kane departs the club.
+The report states that i (opens in new tab)n are also admirers of the 23-year-old but would only make a move if Harry Kane departs the club.

 Martinez would be a fantastic signing for Arsenal, who struggled to score goals at times last term.